Planning and Urban Design (PLAN)

 Courses

-PLAN 2004 (3) History and Theory of Sustainable Planning and Design
+PLAN 2004 (3) History and Theory of Sustainable Planning and Urban Design

-Surveys the key thinkers and important theories that shape sustainable planning and design.
-Covers the evolution of city form, policy approaches, and various philosophies of planning.
+Surveys the key urban theories that shape sustainable planning and urban design.
+Covers the evolution of city form, policy approaches, history of planning, and evolution of sustainability and its approaches globally.

 Recommended: Corequisite PLAN 2100.

-PLAN 2100 (6) Studio 1: Foundations of Planning and Urban Design
+PLAN 2100 (6) Studio 1: Foundations of Sustainable Planning and Urban Design

-Expands on introductory planning and urban design concepts and methods to address social and ecological challenges in communities.
-Explores skills including spatial analysis, basic community engagement techniques and policy alternatives.
-The resultant project addresses challenges at the intersection between social and environmental systems.
+Expands on introductory sustainable planning and urban design concepts and methods to address social and ecological challenges in communities.
+Exploration skills include spatial analysis, basic community engagement techniques, legal and regulatory framework, and policy alternatives.
+The resultant project addresses challenges at the intersection of social and environmental systems.

-Requisites: Requires prerequisite course of ENVD 1140 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of ENVD 1120 (minimum grade C-).
+Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD), students with 40+ credits.

 Recommended: Corequisite PLAN 2004.